 For transactional surveys, the same distribution methods of email, link URL, website, kiosk, and in-person all still apply.
 Once again, you should choose the method that aligns most closely with where the interaction takes place.

 For retailers who have both a brick-and-mortar and ecommerce store, having multiple survey distribution methods can be key to improving both the in-store and online shopping experience.
 Feedback on the purchase process could be collected via kiosk or a survey link that’s been printed on a receipt for the in-store experience, while web surveys could be used for the online experience.

-Similar to NPS, having dedicated CES software or a CSAT platform can help you manage your customer experience program immensely.
+Similar to NPS, having dedicated CES software or a customer satisfaction survey software can help you manage your customer experience program immensely.
 Survey creation and distribution follow best practices for increased response rates if you run them through a customer experience platform.
 What’s more, customer follow-up, results analysis, and feedback integration into your existing customer database, chat tools, and CRM can all be automated.